beamaginelidar/l3cam_ros/README.md

 | `get_allied_camera_intensity_controller_target`        | int allied_type                                                                         | int error, float intensity_controller_target                 |
 | `get_allied_camera_max_driver_buffers_count`           | int allied_type                                                                         | int error, int max_driver_buffers_count                      |

+**Note**:
+ - The arg index in the /change_bias_value service must be 1 por right or 2 for left.
+Any other value will return out of range error.
-**Note**: The arg allied_type must be 1 for Wide or 2 for Narrow.
+ - The arg allied_type must be 1 for Wide or 2 for Narrow.
 Any other value will return out of range error.

 ### Sensor msg